tuckerweibell/recipe/src/unreleased.md

 #### Dependency upgrades

 - Remove unused `babel-core` dev dependency.
 We're using babel 7 (and @babel/core), so `babel-core` is no longer being used.
+- Remove `react-test-renderer` in favor of consistently using `@testing-library/react`.

 #### Development workflow